 You owe more than your car is worth

 As an example, it’s determined that your car is worth $10,000, but you still owe $15,000.
 If you don’t have gap coverage, you will still be responsible for paying the $5,000 you owe on your car.
-If you have gap coverage, you won’t receive any money for your car, but you also won’t have to pay the remainder of your loan.
+If you have gap coverage, you won’t receive any money for your vehicle, but you also won’t have to pay the remainder of your loan.

 You owe less than your car is worth